 Your little adventurer wears diapers every day, which is why our diapers are made with baby’s skin in mind, are ultra-absorbent for leak protection, and have soft-stretch sides for a comfortable fit.

 It’s important to put something underneath your baby’s bottom — whether it’s a portable changing pad or your new fleece (dad’s gotta sacrifice sometimes).
 But you also need to keep something to keep that squirmer from falling off.
 In the gas station bathroom?
 You should use the actual belt.
 But on the bench seat of the gondola in the Rockies?
 Try your arm.

 Pro Tip: Always use a “seatbelt” and one hand to hold a squirmy baby — so they don’t roll around, make a mess or, worst case, fall.

 We hate to break it to you, but there’s no comfortable way to make a changing table out of the flat overhang on mile 2 of the Fairy Loop trail in Bryce Canyon National Park.
 It’s a lesson Kemple learned early on after Emerson’s birth.
 Instead of hiking in to remote campsites, Kemple and his wife, Kate, opt to camp with the car at designated campgrounds and take day hikes into the wilderness.
 That way they can get their daily dose of nature, but still come back to running sinks, flushing toilets, and waste receptacles.
 “With car camping, there’s a little less prep that needs to happen,” he says.
 “If something goes wrong then there’s running water right there.”

 Pro Tip: When they’re little, make your base camp near a well-stocked facility and take short hikes from there.

 Location: On the Road

-Pro Tip: A survey of sanitation workers and nurses found that a dab of essential oil across the upper lip would help those workers get through a particularly pungent day.
+Pro Tip: A survey of sanitation workers and nurses found that a dab of essential oil across the upper lip helps those workers get through a particularly pungent day.

 Location: The Backcountry Beach